yuhattor/copilot-potential-user-report-action/README.md

 - **`read:org`**: Needed to access information about your GitHub organization.
 - **`read:enterprise`**: Necessary if you aim to gather data at the enterprise level.

+> [!IMPORTANT]
-Please make sure that you have the necessary rights for the organization or enterprise you are trying to access.
+> Please make sure that you have the necessary rights for the organization or enterprise you are trying to access.
 At least, you need to get the Copilot usage data and audit log data.
+If you want to get every organization's report under certain enterprise, you need to be the owner of the each organization.
+Please check the [GitHub API documentation](https://docs.github.com/en/rest/copilot/copilot-user-management?apiVersion=2022-11-28#get-copilot-seat-information-and-settings-for-an-organization) for more information.

 Next, you'll need to secure your newly created PAT within your GitHub repository's secrets: